-- 5.110 HER 55046 records a raised platform situated on the eastern boundary of the site.
-It was identified during a field visit in 1991, but its date and function remain unknown. - 5.111 To the north west of the site, beyond the M6 motorway, HER 04574 records an oblong depression which is visible on aerial photographs taken in 1990.
-Its origin is unknown, but it is believed to be a former pond. - 5.112 Approximately 200 metres north of the site's northern boundary, HER 54524 records an earthwork 'island' identified during a field survey visit to Doxey Marshes in 2011.
+- 5.117 The Staffordshire HER includes a small number of entries, within the study area, which cannot be attributed to a specific period and thus remain undated. - 5.118 HER 55046 records a raised platform situated on the eastern boundary of the site.
+It was identified during a field visit in 1991, but its date and function still remain unknown. - 5.119 To the north west of the site, beyond the M6 motorway, HER 04574 records an oblong depression which is visible on aerial photographs taken in 1990.
+Its origin is unknown, but it is believed to be a former pond. - 5.120 Approximately 200 metres north of the site's northern boundary, HER 54524 records an earthwork 'island' identified during a field survey visit to Doxey Marshes in 2011.
 The island is surmounted by a trapezoidal mound, but its origin and function remain unknown.
-It is variably suggested that the feature could be natural, a former building platform or the levelled remains of a former motte or other defensive structure. - 5.113 In similar fashion, on the western flank of Stafford Castle mound, HER 54526 identifies an undated circular stone or rubble-built enclosure, as well as additional earthworks and features including a platform terraced into the natural hillslope.
+It is variably suggested that the feature could be natural, a former building platform or the levelled remains of a former motte or other defensive structure. - 5.121 In similar fashion, on the western flank of Stafford Castle mound, HER 54526 identifies an undated circular stone or rubble-built enclosure, as well as additional earthworks and features including a platform terraced into the natural hillslope.
 The functions of these features are not known, but it has been suggested that they may have originated during the Civil War (see above).